jbindlish/python-notes/README.md

 Comments are annotations in the code to make it easier to understand.
 It is made using a # symbol, and all text after it in a line is ignored by the code executor.

+#comment here

+## Docstrings

+Documentation Strings, or Docstrings, serve a similar purpose with comments.

+'''
+Paragraphs are the building blocks of papers.
+Many students define paragraphs in terms of length: a paragraph is a group of at least five sentences, a 	paragraph is half a page long, etc. In reality, though, the unity and coherence of ideas among sentences is what constitutes a paragraph.
+A paragraph is defined as “a group of sentences or a single sentence that forms a unit” (Lunsford and Connors 116).
+Length and appearance do not determine whether a section in a paper is a paragraph.
+For instance, in some styles of writing, particularly journalistic styles, a paragraph can be just one sentence long.
+Ultimately, a paragraph is a sentence or group of sentences that support one main idea.
+In this handout, we will refer to this as the “controlling idea,” because it controls what happens in the rest of the paragraph.
+'''

+# Functions as Objects

+Although they are defined differently than other objects, functions are just like them.
+They can be assigned and reassigned to variables, and later be referenced by them.

+def return(stuff):
+	return(stuff)

+print = return

+print(return("hewwo"))

+The output of this is hewwo.

+Functions can also be used as arguements of other functions.

+def add(a, b)
+	return a+b

+def do_twice(func, x, y):
+	return func(func(x,y), func(x,y))